-Before we make a final decision to investigate, we do a last check on your complaint.
+We'll do a last check on your complaint before we decide whether or not to propose to investigate.
 This includes these important practical questions:

 Can we resolve your complaint now without the need to investigate?

 We always check to see if there is a quicker way to get an answer to your complaint.
 If we think this is possible, we will speak to you and the organisation about a possible solution.